Research

 Physical, social and research environment

 Postgraduate research students must have access to the facilities necessary for them to achieve success in their studies.
-This does not necessarily mean that they will all have their own designated desk space within their academic department and it should be noted that the specific requirements of students do vary significantly between subject disciplines and even at different stages of their research project.
+This does not necessarily mean that they will all have their own designated desk space within their school, and it should be noted that the specific requirements of students do vary significantly between subject disciplines and even at different stages of their research project.

-• Laboratory space if required according to the discipline
+• Laboratory space if required according to the discipline.

-• Kitchen and social and/or meeting space
+• Kitchen and social and/or meeting space.

-• Access to shared printers, photocopier and phones
+• Access to shared printers, photocopier and phones.

-• Access to storage facilities (including some lockable storage)
+• Access to storage facilities (including some lockable storage).

-• Regular departmental research seminars
+• Regular school research seminars

 • Regular PGR student seminars at which students can hear about each other’s research and practice presenting their own work, and/or hear from internal or external speakers